 Stem cell transplant

-Supportive care is directed at controlling the symptoms and side effects caused by the disease, rather than treating the disease.
+Supportive care is not directed at treating the disease but rather at controlling the symptoms and side effects caused by the disease.

 This can include: